LimeProgramming/USB-serial-mouse-adapter/README.md

     + Format
         | One stop bit (7N1) or two stop bits (7N2)
     + Baud Rate
-        | 1200 2400 4800 9600 Baud Rates.
+        | 1200 2400 4800 9600 19200 Baud Rates.
 Note you will need compatible mouse drivers.
      + Mouse Type
      | Microsoft 2 Button, Logitech Three Button or Microsoft Wheel mouse.
 Note: You may need to reconfigure your mouse driver upon change.
 + Firmware
     + Information | Information about the firmware
+    + Language | Set the language of the settings terminal
     + Reset | Reset mouse settings back to default
-    + List Default Settings | List the default settings of the adapter.
+    + List Default Settings | List the default settings of the adapter
 + Exit
     + Return to mouse mode